New York Roads - I/NY 390

 The Rochester runway was just extended to the edge of I-390, so there was no room to reroute the internal road (which may be Eastside Way) next to the highway.
 Instead, it ducks underneath here, parallel to an airside road that the public can't access.
 Photo was taken SB.
 I drive the tunnel on my Rochester page.

 A lot more button copy is left on the NB side.
 I-390 switches over to NY 390 at Exit 20, but I didn't notice a difference in freeway quality.
+The whole thing was built as NY 47 and not renumbered until 1980.
 Notice that the advance signs' text is center-justified, but the actual exit signs' text is left-justified.
 It looks strange when you have a small shield and a long destination name.

 Now-gone button copy on NY 390 NB, courtesy Doug Kerr.
-The last exit is 27, for those keeping count.
+NY 47 ended at then-US 104, and the extension to the last exit (27, for those keeping count) occurred after the renumbering.

 For overpass reconstruction, the Lake Ontario State Pkwy. requires a detour.
 Not one detour shield out of dozens is cut out.